This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 In contrast, traditional Pakistani passports are machine-readable and biometric and are printed at the DGIP headquarters in the capital city of Islamabad.

-Benefits of Pakistan e-Passport
+Pakistan e-Passport benefits

 E-Passports are already in use in more than 150 countries worldwide.
 Several countries have switched to e-Passport due to the increasing need for efficient and better border security.
 Pakistan also issues online visas to citizens of 191 countries.